 HNRS 3211 Great Books Honors Seminar I

-Great Books Seminar covering authors from Lucretius to Machiavelli.
-This course is based on the shared inquiry method and includes extensive reading, writing, and interaction with the text through small group discussion.
+The Great Books Seminar covers authors from Homer to Pascal.
+This course is based on the shared inquiry method and includes extensive reading, writing, and small group interaction with the text.

 HNRS 3212 Great Books Honors Seminar II